devanshi-1212/Activity-Tracker/README.md

 - If you want to extend time, click on Extend Time button provided in notification.
 This will redirect you to your Dashboard.
 - Here you can edit time for a website or delete an entry.

-Start to increase your productivity now!
+Increase your productivity now!
 Take control of your online time :)